Binta Zahra Diop

-Binta Zahra Diop (born 30 June 1990 in Dakar) is a Senegalese swimmer, who specialized in butterfly events.
+Binta Zahra Diop (born 30 June 1990) is a Senegalese swimmer, who specialized in butterfly events.
 She is also a two-time bronze medalist for the 50 m butterfly event at the All-Africa Games.

 Diop represented Senegal at the 2008 Summer Olympics in Beijing, and competed for the women's 100 m butterfly event.
 She won the first heat, with a time of 1:04.26.
 Diop, however, failed to advance into the semi-final rounds, as she placed forty-seventh in the overall rankings.